jlorenze/eat/docs/_recipes/Vegetable-Fajitas.md

 - sour cream
 directions:
 - Saute onions, peppers, and garlic over medium heat until beginning to soften
-- Add mushrooms and season with salt, pepper, and chili powder.
+- Add mushrooms and season with desired amount of taco seasoning.
 Cook until mushrooms are softened and remaining vegetables have reached desired level of tenderness
 - Mix in black beans to heat through.
 Serve in tortillas with cilantro, cheese, salsa, and sour cream
 methods:
 - []
 - []
 - []
+notes:
+- Can also add shredded chicken for additional protein
 ---